ikbendewilliam/get_x_navigation_generator/README.md

 - `returnType`: The return type of the route.
 Default: `void` (Note: `?` is not valid, use `returnTypeNullable` instead)
 - `returnTypeNullable`: If the return type is nullable.
 Default: `false`
 - `navigationType`: The type of navigation.
 Default: `NavigationType.push`, valid options are: `popAllAndPush`, `popAndPush` and `push`
+- `middlewares`: A list of middleware types to use for the route.
+Default: `[]`. **Note:** an annotation needs to be constant and middlewares are not, so you need to pass the type of the middleware

 - `@getXRouteConstructor`: The constructor to use for the route.
 Defaults to unnamed constructor.
 This can be any constructor or static method